jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ### Information structures

-But, Wyllys adds, there are also three fundamental information structures, AKA **data models:** hierarchical, graph, and relational.
-In their review of [database history](databases.html#history-of-databases) (generations 1-3), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:
+But, Wyllys adds, there are also three fundamental information structures, AKA **data models:** hierarchic, graph, and relational.
+In their review of [database history](databases.html#history-of-databases), Connolly and Begg (2015) classify Wyllys' three structures as "record-based" and add "object-oriented" as another top-level category:

 #### Record-based